uniwa/offers-docs/installation.rst

 Deploy
 ------

+Application setup:

-Application setup: list of required configuration files and a list of the most important options.
+* List of required configuration files and a list of the most important options.
+* Permissions.
+* Git submodules.

 Configuration files
 ^^^^^^^^^^^^^^^^^^^